YANG-DB/knowledge-graph/docs/info/components/Architecture.md

 Additional Libraries can be found in the project's pom.xml

 -------------

+## Architecture
+As in many complex software components, the engineering approach for development of this Graph engine is based on the following concepts and patterns:

+- Single Responsibility
+- Separation of concerns
+- Design to Interface
+- Clear definition of domain boundaries
+- Implement Model View Control paradigm [MVC](https://martinfowler.com/eaaDev/uiArchs.html)

+These concepts and many others help reduce complexity and keep the code focus as possible on the real inherent complexities.

+### Plugin Architecture
+The project is developed with the Plugin-Architecture in mind, this concept is focused on the next elements
+- Extendability - Easily extend functionality by simply adding a new plugin
+- Configurability - Change basic behavior by replacing plugin or changing plugin loading configuration
+- Dependency Injection - Allow for plugins to be depended on one another using Dependency Injection

+These capabilities are a root concept of many open source extensible projects (opensearch for example) and makes use of google guice dependency injections platform [Guice](https://github.com/google/guice)

+### Modules and structure

+The project is a monolith composed of multiple modules (components) The project uses Maven project build,management and dependency system.

+There are **3 conceptual layers** of modules that the project is composed of:
+- **Core layer** - which the main generic entities and models are defined
+- **Virtual layer** - which the specific functionality implementing and extending the core layer
+- **Service layer** - which compose these two layers and defines the **Model View Control** access to the API

-#### Architecture Layers
+### Architecture Layers
 The project structure is designed with the purpose of adding plugin as free as possible - hence the term open architecture.

-For this to be possible a great effort was made to modularize the functional parts of the software to allow clear and direct extensibility by anyone with understanding of the structure and funtional flow of the execution.
+For this to be possible an effort was made to modularize the functional parts of the software to allow clear and direct extensibility.

+Essentially there are 3 layers that compose the general architecture:

+### The Service Layer
+The Service Layer is the module which is responsible for running the Graph Query Engine.
+- open-graph-services  :  containing the core services & controllers wrapping the Web / TCP endpoints and delivering deep traceability and logging

-##### Core modules
+##### The Core Layer
 The 5 core modules:
  - open-graph-model :  representing the data model elements (classes) used to query, profile, analyze, process and project the data
  - open-graph-asg :    containing the Abstract Syntax's Graph that is transformed from the query and is validated and rewritten according to rule based semantics.
  - open-graph-core  :  containing the core functionality common to all generic parts such as Query planning, Transformations, Schema provider, Drivers and more
  - unipop-core  : tinkerpop drivers adaptation for execution of graph traversal over elasticserch (forked from https://github.com/unipop-graph/unipop)
- - open-graph-services  :  containing the core services & controllers wrapping the Web / TCP endpoints and delivering deep traceability and logging
  - open-graph-statistics  :  statistics related components that are capable of creating a cost based index API that would help the query planning in determining optimal execution

+##### The Virtualization Specific Layer

-##### Domain Specific modules
+##### The Domain Specific Layer
 These modules are the basic "plug-able" parts of the software allowing all the existing core functionality against opensearch - the default storage & indexing layer

 -  **open-graph-dv (Data Virtualization)**